Independent Test Generation for RESTful APIs: API Testing

-The top-level \btgen algorithm for generating a full test suite is shown in \Cref{alg:gen-tests}. \btgen takes the type, $t$, of a parameter\footnote{ For simplicity, we focus on generating tests for one parameter. \btgen can be trivially extended to multiple parameters.}. \btgen extracts all primitive components from the type $t$ using the \textsc{getComponents} function (\Cref{alg:getcomponents}).
-For each identified primitive component, \btgen invokes the a value generation function to obtain a set of candidate values.
-These values may be generated in a variety of ways, including random sampling, expert provided values, constants mined from the application source, or as we show in \Cref{sec:llm-partitions} using large-language models.
-The algorithm then applies the standard combinatorial testing setup --- not to program parameters, but to the primitive building blocks of a structured input.
-Calling \textsc{GenKTests} (\Cref{alg:gen-comb-test}) then generates instances of structured inputs from these values, producing a final set of $k$-way testing values.
+\Cref{alg:gen-tests} takes the type, $t$, of some parameter\footnote{ For simplicity, we focus on generating tests for one parameter.
+The \projName implementation extends to multiple parameters by grouping k-parameters into a composite k-component record type.}. \projName extracts all primitive components from the type $t$ using the \textsc{getComponents} function (\Cref{alg:getcomponents} in \Cref{sec:decompose}).
+For each identified primitive component, \projName invokes \textsc{GenerateValues} to partition the primitive and obtain a set of candidate representative values.
+These values may be generated in a variety of ways, including random sampling, expert selection, constants mined from the application source, or, as we show in \Cref{sec:llm-partitions}, using large-language models. \projName's core algorithm then calls \textsc{GenKWay} (\Cref{alg:gen-comb-test} in \Cref{sec:soep}) to $k$-way sample these ADT primitive components and generate testing values.

-The \textsc{getComponents} function (\Cref{alg:getcomponents}) recursively traverses the structure of a type, $t$, to identify all primitive components.
-We define a primitive component as a field, variable, or List/Map entry of a primitive type (numbers, strings, booleans, $\ldots$).
-These types are the basic building blocks for constructing structured values.
-Given a good covering distribution of values for them, the combinatorial construction allows us to construct composite values that, under the well-supported interaction effect hypothesis, provide a comprehensive set of test values for composite types.

-The code in \Cref{alg:getcomponents} is a recursive dispatch on the types.
-The base-case is for the primitive types, which immediately returns a component for the type with the path taken from the root of the structure to the primitive.
-For composite \cf{Entity} types the function recursively calls itself on each field appending the field name to the path.
-List types are handled by creating a synthetic component for the length of the list and then recursively calling \Call{getComponents}{U, p + '[' + i + ']'} for each possible index $i$ in the list up to a configurable \cf{MaxLen}.
-Finally, for abstract types ($\ddagger$) a recursive call is made for each possible subtype and the path is extended with a synthetic component to track the subtype choice (\Cref{sec:combinatorial-lift} describes finitizing these structures).

-Given a set of primitive components, each with a set of candidate values, the \textsc{GenKTests} function (\Cref{alg:gen-comb-test}) generates a complete set of $k$-way combinatorial tests built from all possible combinations of generated values ($\dagger$ in \Cref{alg:gen-tests}) across the selected components.
-The outer-loop ensures that each possible combination of representative values for the main selected components is explored.
-The inner-loop constructs a complete test value by iterating over all components.
-If the component is one of the selected components, then the value from the current combination is used.
-Otherwise, a value is selected uniformly at random from the candidate values for the component.